In Which I Savagely Impugn the Honor of IPMI & its Friends

 - or -

-IPMI: Express Train to Hell, in HTML or PDF (1 page, G-rated version.)
+IPMI: Express Train to Hell (one page, G-rated version; HTML/PDF;)

-The 2nd link is the express/single page/reader's digest version, which has various generalities that I try to fully explain in the paper or supporting documents.
-Added bonus: if you buy now you'll get free additional supporting materials along with a razor sharp virtual Ginsu knife!
+The one-page version is the express/single page/reader's digest one; it has various generalities I try to fully explain in the paper or supporting documents.

 1. Feedback